johto/pgspeck/README.md

 	RETURNS int8
 	AS 'pgspeck', 'pgspeck_decrypt32' LANGUAGE c STRICT;

 -- Encrypts a 48-bit plaintext using a 96-bit key.
-Only the lowest 48 bits -- from each argument are used.
+Only the lowermost 48 bits -- of each argument are used.
 CREATE FUNCTION pgspeck_encrypt48(plaintext int8, key1 int8, key2 int8)
 	RETURNS int8
 	AS 'pgspeck', 'pgspeck_encrypt48' LANGUAGE c STRICT;